xarray-contrib/xarray.dev/src/posts/introducing-inference-data/index.md

 `az.InferenceData` is an object that stores (nearly) all the outputs of Bayesian Modeling in a consistent manner.
 Under the hood `az.InferenceData` is largely a collection of Xarray objects, with some utility functions built in as well.
-Xarray was the natural choice, because storing indexing, and performing calculations over multidimensional outputs are routine tasks for computational Bayesian modelers.
+Xarray was the natural choice, because storing indexes, and performing calculations over multidimensional outputs are routine tasks for computational Bayesian modelers.

 ![InferenceData Architecture](https://python.arviz.org/en/stable/_images/InferenceDataStructure.png)